 |Other Position:||Defensive Coordinator/Linebackers Coach|

-Joe Cauthen is in his fourth season as the defensive coordinator and the linebackers coach for Arkansas State.
+Joe Cauthen is in his fifth season as the defensive coordinator and linebackers coach for Arkansas State.

-Cauthen has 27 years coaching experience, including 21 at the collegiate level.
-He not only implemented an aggressive and attacking style in his first three seasons at A-State, but also transformed the Red Wolves into one of the most opportunistic defenses in the nation with a focus on creating turnovers.
+Cauthen has 28 years coaching experience, including 22 at the collegiate level.
+He not only implemented an aggressive and attacking style in his first four seasons at A-State, but also transformed the Red Wolves into one of the most opportunistic defenses in the nation with a focus on creating turnovers.

-Under Cauthen's direction, the Red Wolves have ranked among the top 15 teams in the nation each of the last three seasons in defensive touchdowns with 16 total over that span.
-The 2015 season saw A-State's defense record an FBS-high eight touchdowns, while also leading the country in interceptions with a school-record 26.
+Under Cauthen’s direction, the Red Wolves have ranked among the top 21 teams in the nation each of the last four seasons in defensive touchdowns with 19 total over that span.
+The 2015 campaign saw A-State’s defense record an FBS-high eight touchdowns, while also leading the country in interceptions with a school FBS-era-record 26.

 Cauthen’s 2016 unit helped A-State collect a second consecutive Sun Belt Conference title while leading the nation in tackles for loss with 9.6 per game.
 Not far behind, A-State ranked No. 6 in sacks (3.31 per game).

-That kind of production led to A-State placing two defensive ends on the First Team All-Sun Belt Conference squad, including league Player of the Year Ja'Von Rolland-Jones.
-Just the second defensive player to ever earn the league's highest honor, Rolland-Jones broke the school and Sun Belt Conference records for career sacks during the season.
-Fellow defensive end Chris Odom finished the year with 12.5 sacks and signed a free agent contract with the NFL's Atlanta Falcons.
+That kind of production led to A-State placing two defensive ends on the First Team All-Sun Belt Conference squad, including Rolland-Jones.
+Just the second defensive player to ever earn the league’s highest honor, Rolland-Jones broke the school and Sun Belt Conference records for career sacks during the season.
+Fellow defensive end Chris Odom finished the year with 12.5 sacks and signed a free agent contract with the Atlanta Falcons.

 Rolland-Jones and Odom were among nine defensive players named All-Sun Belt in 2016, helping the Red Wolves rank No. 4 in the nation in fourth down conversion percentage defense (.250), No. 8 in defensive touchdowns (4), No. 19 in scoring defense (21.5), No. 23 in pass efficiency defense (117.25), No. 24 in fumbles recovered (11) and No. 29 in total defense (362.8).